 The NetGalley community loves shouting from the rooftops about books they’ve enjoyed, but it can be tricky to find the right words when talking about a book critically.
 Where glowing reviews are filled with praise, more often a reviewer will share elements that both did and didn’t work for them as a reader.
 A critical review isn’t necessarily negative, but rather a valuable source of feedback.
 Being critical doesn’t have to mean criticizing—the most helpful reviews will critically encourage, with specific details and concrete analysis.
 Even the “best books” are critically acclaimed because they have been analyzed, flaws and all, and there is still much to celebrate.
-Read on for our tips:
+Please refer to our NetGalley Review Guidelines and read on for our tips:

 Make your opinion clear